MGMT 214

 Request Information

-At Clark, we don’t graduate future managers; we graduate future leaders.
-You’ll go beyond the nuts and bolts of income, revenue, forecasts, and profit margins, and will be immersed in management — embracing the legal, ethical, social, and environmental dimensions of the business world.
+At Clark University, we don’t graduate future managers; we graduate future leaders.
+As you pursue a B.A. in management, you’ll go beyond the nuts and bolts of income, revenue, forecasts, and profit margins, becoming immersed in the legal, ethical, social, and environmental dimensions of the business world.
+To gain additional knowledge and skills, consider adding a track in Marketing or Data Analytics.

-Through classroom projects, internship opportunities, and participation in on-campus organizations like the Entrepreneurship Club, Investments and Trading Society, and Net Impact, the management major will help you develop and exercise strong leadership skills and graduate with all the tools you’ll need to succeed in any business setting.
+Through classroom projects, internship opportunities, and participation in on-campus organizations like the Entrepreneurship Club, Investments and Trading Society, and Net Impact, you will get the chance to develop and exercise strong leadership skills.
+In short, a bachelor of arts degree in management from Clark will give you all the tools you need to succeed in any business setting.

 Management